kimd155/fluxDefender/README.md

     Execution - Utilizes PowerRun.exe to execute the .reg file with TrustedInstaller/NT System privileges.

 `PowerRun.exe`: Ensures the .reg file is applied with the highest system privileges to alter Defender settings.
+(Built by Sordum.org)

 **This PowerRun.exe version has been packed with UPX to avoid most AV Detections!**